 Buying Process | Slower (medical check-up needed) | Faster (instant approval possible) |

-Why Do Insurers Offer No Medical Test Plans?
+Why Do Insurers Offer No-Medical-Test Plans?

-When Skipping the Medical Test Works
+When Skipping the Test May Work

 When a Medical Test Is Better

-- If you want high coverage (₹1–5 crore or more).
+- You want high coverage (₹1 crore–₹5 crore or more)

 Case Example